arfenarf/RepData_PeerAssessment1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

-For this part the `weekdays()` function may be of some help here.
-Use the dataset with the filled-in missing values for this part.

-1. Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+_1. Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day._

 ```r